spreuhs/data_science_nd_capstone_sparkify/README.md

 ## Results

 Most of the results can be found in the notebook.
 Additional information and formatted results can be found in my Medium post [here](https://spreuhs.medium.com/please-dont-stop-the-music-sparkify-cd5dd10c80b1).

+A brief summary of the results is that we can predict churn somehow well using a Gradient Boost Tree Classifier.
+As churn is not very likely, so the dataset is a bit imbalanced.
+Nonetheless, using thought-out Feature Engineering in combination with the GBT Model leads to somewhat reliable results.

 ## Acknowledgements